Five researchers awarded Research4Life training grants for capacity building

 Thursday, March 26th, 2020

-With up-to-date, peer reviewed scientific literature, essential for research, dissemination and practice.
 Over the past two decades, UN-publisher Research4Life (R4L) partnership has worked to bridge the digital divide, providing free or low-cost access to research for publicly funded institutions in the world’s least resourced countries.
-Over 9,000 institutions in 120 countries are now registered to access the more than 106,000 resources in R4L.
+Over 10,000 institutions in 125 countries are now registered to access the more than 106,000 resources in R4L.
 Elsevier is one of the 6 original founding and driving partners, providing a quarter of that research.

 Through Open Access and programs such as Research4life, training rather than access has become the dominant issue for the emerging economics.
 We support R4L information literacy capacity building both through both an FAO-led MOOC for virtual training, and through the MLA Librarians without Borders® / Elsevier Foundation/ Research4Life Grants for face-to-face trainings.